Making putting your money into savings an automatic event is an easy way to see your savings grow.

 TSB Save the Pennies

-If you’ve got a Visa TSB debit card and eligible TSB savings account you can choose to turn on Save the Pennies.
+If you’ve got a TSB Spend & Save current account you can choose to turn on Save the Pennies.
 You can actually have the top-ups pay into a savings account held by a family member or friend if you choose.